Year 11 (Stage 1) Curriculum

 One or two semesters

 Is history written only by the winners?
-You will explore and debate this idea by considering some of the changes within the world since 1750.
+Students will explore and debate this idea by considering some of the changes within the world since 1750.
 The long and short-term impacts on societies of events such as the abdication of the Tsar Nicolas II of Russia, the Cold War, the Cuban Missile crisis and the Troubles in Northern Ireland may be studied.
 How can the events of the past shape our understanding of the present and help to inform our future?

 Full year (two semesters)